How to Install an Electric Vehicle (EV) Charging Station at Home

 There are a few factors that affect the average cost of charging an electric car, including how much your provider charges and even the time of the day you plug your EV.

-There’s also time of use rate, which means your provider charges you for less during off-peak hours.
+There’s also a time-of-use rate, which means your provider charges you less during off-peak hours.
 So, charging your EV overnight means bigger savings.

 Some public charging stations offer free charging for the first 30 minutes, while others charge a fixed fee.